CarGurus (NASDAQ:CARG) Updates Q4 2021 Earnings Guidance

 CarGurus (NASDAQ:CARG) updated its fourth quarter 2021 earnings guidance on Tuesday.
 The company provided earnings per share guidance of $0.280-$0.300 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.310.
 The company issued revenue guidance of $273 million-$285 million, compared to the consensus revenue estimate of $222.32 million.CarGurus also updated its FY 2021 guidance to $1.410-$1.430 EPS.

-In other news, Chairman Langley Steinert sold 27,988 shares of the company’s stock in a transaction that occurred on Tuesday, September 14th.
-The shares were sold at an average price of $31.32, for a total value of $876,584.16.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, insider Andrea Lee Eldridge sold 923 shares of the company’s stock in a transaction that occurred on Monday, October 4th.
-The stock was sold at an average price of $31.18, for a total transaction of $28,779.14.
+In related news, Chairman Langley Steinert sold 27,988 shares of the firm’s stock in a transaction dated Tuesday, September 14th.
+The stock was sold at an average price of $31.32, for a total transaction of $876,584.16.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+Also, insider Andrea Lee Eldridge sold 923 shares of the firm’s stock in a transaction dated Monday, October 4th.
+The stock was sold at an average price of $31.18, for a total value of $28,779.14.
 The disclosure for this sale can be found here.
-Insiders sold a total of 616,681 shares of company stock worth $21,214,946 in the last ninety days.
-21.72% of the stock is currently owned by corporate insiders.
+Over the last 90 days, insiders sold 659,206 shares of company stock valued at $22,805,356.
+Company insiders own 21.72% of the company’s stock.

 Cargurus, Inc engages in the provision of online auto shopping.
 The firm offers proprietary technology, search algorithms and data analytics to analyze new and used car listings.
 It operates through the following segments: United States and International.
 The United States segment derives revenues from marketplace subscriptions, advertising services and other revenues from customers within the United States.